Consider breaking a large test up into smaller tests.

 Please obtain consent from students if you are going to record the invigilation.

-The host has to enable “Record gallery view with shared screen” to record gallery view.
+The host has to enable “Record gallery view with shared screen” (and "Record active speaker, gallery view and shared screen separately") on CUHK Zoom portal > "Settings" > "Recording" > "Cloud Recording" to record gallery view.
 Remember to save the updated settings.
-(Zoom Help Center)
+(Zoom Support)